sunrise-choir/ssb-flumeview-sql/README.md

 - [x] remove since from the api
 - [ ] documentation needs to have the table structure so you can know how to query.
 Think this means that that rust needs to live in that project.
 - [ ] write convenience methods that wrap common queries.
-- [ ] more tests for typechecking arguments
 - [ ] propogate file open errors up to the js
 - [x] refactor structure of flume db.
 Pull out ssb specific stuff.
 - [x] refactor prebuild stuff
-- [ ] lessbot
-  - [ ] make a test project that has the server and a client with ssb-client + flume follower

 ### Cross compile